copart-internship/copart-internship.github.io/index.md

 ### Convert String to Integer (Simple) (10 points)
-Without using any Integer functions like parseInt/valueOf convert the String to Integer. e.g. String input = "1234" - > Integer output=1234;
+Without using any Integer functions like parseInt/valueOf convert the String to Integer. e.g. String input = "1234" - > Integer output=1234.

-### Extract Text from PDF (30 points)
+### Extract Text from PDF (20 points)
-Use any open source tool extract the Vehicle ID Number, Plate Number & Certificate Name from ocr.pdf file.
+Use any open source tool extract the Vehicle ID Number, Plate Number & Certificate Name pdf/image file.
+Sample docs can be found in Documents/Title Docs Folder.

 ### Copart Contacts